prxjju/dsa-notes/Graph.md

   - Disjoint Set / Minimum spanning tree

 CODE WALKTHROUGH

 NOTES
 - Use BFS to find minimum moves to reach the target
 - Topological sorting can be done using BFS and DFS both.
 Prefer BFS (Kahn's Algorithm)
-- Topological sorting can be used to detect cycles in a directed graph
+- Topological sorting can be used to detect cycles in a directed graph (Can also be done using simple dfs by maintaining global seen and local seen path)
+- Cycle Detection in an undirected graph can be done using simple dfs traversal